Masaya Yamaguchi: Career

 Masaya Yamaguchi is also known as a scholar and researcher of the music of Charlie Parker and John Coltrane.
 David Damsey is a co-author of John Coltrane Plays Coltrane Changes and a professor of music and coordinator of jazz studies at William Paterson University.
+In 2019, Yamaguchi published Miles Davis: New Research on Miles Davis & His Circle, featuring a foreword by Dave Liebman.
+The following year, the work was nominated for the Jazz Journalists Association (JJA) Jazz Award for "Book of the Year About Jazz."